 The operator or manager will establish criteria and procedures for suspending operations in the face of impending severe weather to avoid contributing to, or appearing to contribute to, damaging weather situations.
 It is recognized that some types of projects, e.g., hail suppression, require operations during or in advance of certain types of severe-weather situations.
-The suspension criteria and procedures adopted will be specified in advance in written form, and these will take into account existing water-management practices and flood control facilities.
+The suspension criteria and procedures adopted will be specified in advance in written form, and these will consider existing water-management practices and flood control facilities for precipitation augmentation projects.

 Evaluations of the effects of projects are strongly encouraged.
-Any limitations to evaluation will be reported to the client.
-If at all possible, procedures to be used in evaluations should be specified in advance.
+Any limitations or constraints to evaluation will be reported to the client.
+If possible, procedures to be used in evaluations should be specified in advance.